mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-09-16-watercolor-brush-update.md

 ---
-title: "Mastering Paper by FiftyThree: Watercolor Brush Improvements"
+title: "Mastering Paper for iOS: watercolor brush improvements"
 modified:
-excerpt: "Discover the secrets of Paper by FifyThree's newly updated watercolor brush in this short tutorial and video."
+excerpt: "Discover the secrets of Paper's newly updated watercolor brush in this short tutorial and video."
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, painting, iPad]
 image: